Do expats from Illinois still owe Illinois state taxes?

 The Foreign Earned Income Exclusion (FEIE) allows U.S. taxpayers living abroad to exclude up to $126,500 of foreign-earned income from their U.S. taxable income for the 2024 tax year.

-To avoid state taxes, you must sever all ties with Illinois and establish a new domicile in another state.
+To avoid Illinois state taxes, you must sever all ties with Illinois and establish a new domicile in another state.

 Understanding Illinois's tax residency rules